 Some package home loans allow borrowers to take out a home loan for a 40-year period.

 Pros and cons of a 40-year home loan

-There are significant pros and cons when it comes to 40-year home loans – the biggest one being the mountains of extra interest you’ll end up paying.
+There are pros and cons when it comes to 40-year home loans – the biggest con being the mountains of extra interest you’ll end up paying.